Bill Goichberg: Continental Chess Association (CCA)

-Other Achievements
+Other achievements

 Goichberg was co-editor of Official Rules of Chess, fourth edition (1993; ISBN 0-8129-2217-4) and authored many articles for Chess Life.

 He is a USCF Life Master and FIDE Master.
 He is National Tournament Director and International Arbiter of FIDE (World Chess Federation).

-He is the current president of the New York State Chess Association, which organizes the New York State Championship.
+He is a past president of the New York State Chess Association, which organizes the New York State Championship.

+He was inducted to U.S. Chess Hall of Fame in 2018.